By Rod Griffith

-Go ahead, I’ll wait…
+Go ahead.
+I’ll wait…

-In the classic camping joke, Mark’s big mistake was placing all of his focus on the grizzly bear—while TJ understood that the real competition was Mark – not the grizzly.
-Too often, technology marketers may focus most of their marketing efforts and attention on positioning themselves against the well-known market leaders.
+In the classic camping joke, Cory’s big mistake was placing all of his focus on the grizzly bear—while Taylor understood that the real competition was Cory.
+Too often, technology marketers focus their marketing efforts and attention on positioning themselves against the well-known market leaders.
 They may, after all, offer distinct advantages over the industry leaders.

 Here are some tips to help you address the status quo head on:

-Help customers understand why moving forward with your solution (or implementation) is the right choice for their business success and professional success.
+Help customers understand why moving forward with your solution (or implementation) is the right choice for their business and professional success.
 Understand their strategic business goals and, in turn, help them understand action is absolutely necessary to help them reach those goals in the timeframe they desire.

 Educate customers on the risks of doing nothing.
-Help them see that continuing with the status quo is a dangerous gamble that is far too risky and will not help them overcome challenges or address the goals they most need to meet.
+Help them see that continuing with the status quo is a dangerous gamble that will not help them overcome challenges or address the goals they most need to meet.
 Paint a picture of what the potential result of doing nothing could lead to.

-Identify the weaknesses in the argument for doing nothing (if you’re selling services, this may include the argument for doing it themselves).
-Then contrast those weaknesses against your offering.
-Illustrate how their business (and professional life) will be improved by the purchase/implementation of your product.
+Identify the weaknesses in the argument for doing nothing—if you’re selling services, this may include the argument for doing it themselves—then contrast those weaknesses against your offering.
+Illustrate how their business and professional life will be improved by the purchase/implementation of your product.
 Emphasize the goals they will be able to achieve more successfully—and sooner.